Dispersion relations of generalized one-dimensional phononic crystals: Example 1: 1D phononic crystal with with point-resonators. Flexural waves

-where $\kappa_f = \left(\omega^ 2 \rho A / EI \right)^{1/4}$.
-Eigenvectors are listed in \ref{ap_wavemodes}. each resonator exerts a single vertical force on the beam proportional to the vertical displacement.
+where $\kappa_f = \left(\omega^ 2 \varrho A / EI \right)^{1/4}$.
+Modes $k_1$ and $k_3$ have propagation nature, while $k_2$ and $k_4$ are pure imaginary (evanescent).
+Eigenvectors are listed in the Supplementary Material.
+Each resonator exerts a single vertical force on the beam proportional to the vertical displacement.
 We find only one nonzero element in the matrix $\mathbf{K}_\alpha$ , resulting the expression

 As seen in the theoretical derivations, the scatterers' information (position and dynamic properties) and the modes of the bare beam are sufficient to estimate in closed form the new dispersion relation as a perturbation of the four modes shown in Eq. \eqref{eq067}.
-In what follows we will obtain the closed forms resulting from the first and second order perturbations of mode 1, i.e. $k_1 = - \kappa_f$.
-For the rest of modes, analog expressions can be found.
-Thus, the first order iteration can be found explicitly from Eq. \eqref{eq071}, yielding for this particular case
+In what follows we will obtain the closed forms resulting from the first and second order perturbations of an arbitrary mode $j$ with unperturbed wavemode $k_j$.
+For the rest of modes, analogue expressions can be found.
+Thus, the first order iteration can be found explicitly from Eq. \eqref{eq071}, and using analytical expressions of eigenvectors given in Sec.
+3 of the Supplementary Material, yielding for this particular case